RoelofBerg/limeregpkg/readme.txt

 Update the package like this:

-Update version info in the source (limereg_common.h) and releasenotes.txt (plus checkin !)
+Update version info in the source (limereg_common.h), releasenotes.txt and the Makefile (plus checkin !)

 Create a signed tag: